Sergej-Popov/tremolo/README.md

 - When brush mode is active a dropdown sets stroke thickness, or choose "Auto" for pressure-based width.
 - Toggle debug mode with **d** to show extra info, crosses over elements, and a debug panel with coordinates and rotation angles.
 - Press **/** or **?** or use the floating question icon to see a help dialog with all shortcuts.
+- Export the current board as an image with 40 px padding around the visible area.

 ## Hotkeys